 Most people will know

-a reduced pool of capital is being hoarded.
-That is driving up the cost for any
+that a reduced pool of capital is being hoarded.
+That is driving up the cost

-type of borrowing, with many of the more speculative projects or borrowers
+for any type of borrowing, with many of the more speculative projects or

-simply being unable to attract money at all.
-Credit crunches almost invariably
+borrowers simply being unable to attract money at all.
+Credit crunches almost

-trigger recessions (assuming recessions are not in effect already) because they
+invariably trigger recessions (assuming recessions are not in effect already)

-greatly degrade the ability of firms, individuals and governments alike to
+because they greatly degrade the ability of firms, individuals and governments

 In time, this will